 If this is not possible we need to have details of your complaint within twelve months of the incident and/or of you becoming aware that you have a problem.

-The Complaints Manager (Practice Manager) will retain the discretion to investigate complaints brought later, if there are good reasons for the delay and it is possible to carry out an investigation.
+The Complaints Manager (Operations Manager, Charlotte Norris) will retain the discretion to investigate complaints brought later, if there are good reasons for the delay and it is possible to carry out an investigation.

-Complaints should be addressed, in writing, to the Practice Manager or any of the doctors.
-Alternatively you may ask for an appointment with the Practice Manager in order to discuss your concerns.
+Complaints should be addressed, in writing, to the Operations Manager or any of the doctors.
+Alternatively you may ask for an appointment with the Operations Manager in order to discuss your concerns.
 The complaints procedure will be explained to you and we will make sure that your concerns are dealt with promptly.
 Please be as specific as possible about your complaint.

 We will acknowledge your complaint within three working days and aim to have looked into your complaint within ten working days of the date you raised it with us.
 We will then be in a position to offer you an explanation or a meeting with the people involved.
 When we look into your complaint we will aim to: